Flooded streets, spun out vehicles seen across Lower Mainland; use extreme caution during atmospheric river event

-As Metro Vancouver, the Fraser Valley, and much of B.C.’s South Coast are experiencing the first atmospheric river of the season, drivers are being warned to exercise extra caution.
+As Metro Vancouver, the Fraser Valley, and much of B.C.’s South Coast are experiencing the first atmospheric river of the season, drivers are being warned to exercise extreme caution.

 DriveBC says drivers should watch for changing road and weather conditions as rainfall warnings are active.